 I used to sign up for her newsletter, but it felt a little spammy after awhile, unfortunately.
-Still her tips are amazing.
+Still, her tips are amazing.

-I’m not following their challenge to the T, but I am learning a lot from it.
+I’m not following their challenge to the T, but I’m learning a lot from it.

 It’s divided into weeks, and you have goals to accomplish within that time frame.

-Let’s get started with these three tips:
+Let’s get started with my three tips.

 As I said, I am still getting my list done.
 It will probably take me another year to get things fully set, ready to reassess.

-Why do I say one year?
 Because the same way as I did not become a Mrs. Chaos-at-Home overnight, I cannot expect a miraculous solution.

-Putting into practice
+Put into practice